LukeGrahamLandry/franca/devlog.md

 - tests that look at ir after opt and asserts all the opt passes did thier work.
   - had to add a bake_relocatable_value for Incremental.Header because it's unsized. that was confusing.
 - bwrap: make it easy to run a single franca program

+thinking about bootstrapping stuff
+- how much can i simplify the minimal first compiler you need?
+  - i think i can get rid of a lot of emit_ir by using my old flat call abi. which then means a sane path to being able to use a simpler backend for the bootstrap. then maybe i just write a c one instead of committing a binary.
+- the boundary where you have an old compiler with the real abi and you need to have a dyncall_shim that doesn't know if it's going to be calling a aot function or a new jitted one with the easy abi. for the #ct things at least, i can another layer of wrapper easily because im already doing comptime generation stuff there.
+- extra annoying part is the allocators because there's a function pointer.

 ## (Jan 7)